fabric8io/fabric8/docs/getStartedJube.md

  * [Replication Controllers tab](http://localhost:8585/hawtio/kubernetes/replicationControllers) views all the available [replication controllers](replicationControllers.html) in your kubernetes environment
  * [Services tab](http://localhost:8585/hawtio/kubernetes/services) views all the available [services](services.html) in your kubernetes environment

-You can use any kubernetes client such as the [Forge Addons](http://fabric8.io/v2/forge.html) to apply kubernetes JSON files for [pods](pods.html), [replication controllers](replicationControllers.html) or [services](services.html) - provided that any docker images referenced in the pods and pod templates have a suitable [image zip](http://fabric8.io/jube/imageZips.html).
+Jube implements the [Kubernetes](http://kubernetes.io/) REST API so you can use any kubernetes tools with Jube such as the [Forge Addons](http://fabric8.io/v2/forge.html) to work with [pods](pods.html), [replication controllers](replicationControllers.html) or [services](services.html) - provided that any docker images referenced in the pods and pod templates have a suitable [image zip](http://fabric8.io/jube/imageZips.html).
+For more detail on this see the [Jube Goals](http://fabric8.io/jube/goals.html) details on [Jube Image Zips](http://fabric8.io/jube/imageZips.html) and check out the [differences between Jube and Kubernetes](http://fabric8.io/jube/differences.html)